kristenklimisch/kklimisch_hw4/README.md

 superclass rather than in the Student and Faculty subclasses ensures that a Student object and Faculty object will never be assigned the same SUID.

+To do: Explain why didn't make a separate object for undergraduate students

 Note to grader: I added a private static field called instanceCounter to the Person object to count how many times Faculty and Student objects have been instantiated.
 I use this field to ensure that every Faculty and Student object is assigned a unique SUID.
 Per the